 For example, if there are 10 buttons on a page, those 10 buttons make up 100% of the clickable possibilities.
 At the end of the test you’ll be able to see what percentage of all clicks each area got.
-Using percentages rather than just a count of clicks allows you compare tests that collected different numbers of results.
+Using percentages rather than just a count of clicks allows you to compare tests that collected different numbers of results.

-If testers are taking excessively long to figure out the right answer, your design isn’t doing its job.
+If testers are taking an excessively long time to figure out the right answer, your design isn’t doing its job.
 On the other hand, if testers reach the wrong conclusion very quickly, that suggests something looks so much like the right option that they never stop to look at the right option.